 This may sound pretty scary, but it’s quite simple really…

-UCE have a conflict of interest policy (email us to get a copy) to ensure the credibility of our end-point assessments, so make sure you ask us, if you need any further information regarding this.
+UCE have a conflict of interest policy (Policies) to ensure the credibility of our end-point assessments, so make sure you ask us, if you need any further information regarding this.